DeciStudios/deci-docs/docs/easygarages/latest.md

     * "id" is the identifier of the location for usage with permissions.
     * "color" refers to the color id of the blip and marker.
 (Go [here](https://docs.fivem.net/docs/game-references/blips/#blip-colors/) for a list)
     * "icon" refers to the icon id of the blip.
 (Go [here](https://docs.fivem.net/docs/game-references/blips/) for a list)
-    * "positions" refers to the each position that the garage is available from, each in a format of "vector3(X,Y,Z)".
+    * "positions" refers to the each position that the garage is available from.
+        * "position" is the blip/marker position, and where the vehicle will spawn.
+It must be in a format of "vector3(X,Y,Z)".
+        * "heading" is the heading/yaw rotation that the vehicle will spawn with.
     * "garages" refers to the garage categories that can be accessed through the garage.

 4. ### Garages/Garage Categories